billcurtis/SDN-Sandbox/SDNSandbox/Applications/SCRIPTS/LABS/07_SDN_Security/README.md

 ## Objective

-In this series of exercises, you will learn to configure software load balancing, inbound NAT, outbound NAT, as well as deploy iDNS, and guest clusters with a floating IP.
+In this series of exercises, you will learn to use User Access Control lists (think Firewall\Network Security Groups), Egress Metering for VIrtual Networks, Encrypting Virtual Subnets,

 # Lab 07.01 User Access Control Lists (ACLs)